Establishing A Brand Voice: The Magician Archetype - App Development | Chop Dawg | Think Partner, Not Agency

 They connect with people who seek knowledge and elevation.
 This means that they will sound very different and genuinely offer something different to the world.

-Can you name any magician brands?
+Can you name any Magician brands?
 Comment below.

 Since 2009, we have helped create 350+ next-generation apps for startups, Fortune 500s, growing businesses, and non-profits from around the globe.
 Think Partner, Not Agency.